Sukelluskello/mitre-assistant/README.md

 # mitre-assistant

-A custom, more useful, and cooler MITRE-CTI-CLIENT.
+A custom, more useful, and much cooler MITRE-CTI-CLIENT.

 <br/>